Skip to main content

 Accessing WebDAV

-Stalwart organizes its WebDAV resources under a structured path hierarchy, making it easy to locate and interact with different types of data, including calendars, contacts, files, and user principals.
-Each resource type is accessible under a distinct URL prefix, allowing client applications to efficiently navigate and interact with the appropriate service.
+Stalwart organises its WebDAV resources under a structured path hierarchy so that calendars, contacts, files, and user principals can be located quickly.
+Each resource type is served under a distinct URL prefix.

 Calendar data managed via CalDAV is available under the /dav/cal path.
 For example, a user named john would have their calendar data accessible at /dav/cal/john.
-Similarly, contact data managed through CardDAV is located under /dav/card, so the address book for a user john would reside at /dav/card/john.
+Contact data managed through CardDAV is located under /dav/card, so the address book for user john would reside at /dav/card/john.

-For general file storage, the WebDAV file system is available under /dav/file.
-This path serves as the root directory for users’ personal file storage.
-For instance, the file storage area for user jane would be found at /dav/file/jane, where she can upload, organize, and retrieve documents and other data through any standard WebDAV client.
+The general-purpose WebDAV file system is available under /dav/file.
+This path serves as the root directory for users' personal file storage; for instance, the file storage area for user jane is reachable at /dav/file/jane, where she can upload, organise, and retrieve documents through any standard WebDAV client.

-Stalwart also supports WebDAV ACL (Access Control List) extensions, and user principals are exposed via the /dav/pal path.
-These principal resources are used to define and manage access rights across the various WebDAV services, and are typically accessed by clients to retrieve information about user identities and permissions.
+Stalwart also supports the WebDAV ACL (Access Control List) extensions, and user principals are exposed via /dav/pal.
+Principal resources define and manage access rights across the WebDAV services and are typically consulted by clients to retrieve information about user identities and permissions.

-To streamline configuration, Stalwart provides autodiscovery endpoints for both CalDAV and CardDAV services.
-These endpoints are located at /.well-known/caldav and /.well-known/carddav, respectively.
-When queried, they redirect clients to the appropriate resource location for the authenticated user, simplifying initial setup in compliant calendar and contact applications.
+For client setup, Stalwart provides autodiscovery endpoints at /.well-known/caldav and /.well-known/carddav.
+When queried, they redirect to the appropriate resource location for the authenticated user.

 Disabling WebDAV

-By default, WebDAV access is enabled in Stalwart when an HTTP listener is configured.
-This allows users to take advantage of calendar synchronization (CalDAV), contact management (CardDAV), and file storage via WebDAV without additional setup.
-However, some organizations may wish to limit or disable WebDAV access entirely for security, compliance, or policy reasons.
+By default, WebDAV access is available as soon as an HTTP listener is configured, exposing calendar synchronisation (CalDAV), contact management (CardDAV), and file storage.
+Some deployments may need to restrict or disable this entirely for security, compliance, or policy reasons.

-The most straightforward way to disable WebDAV access server-wide is by creating an HTTP access control rule that blocks incoming requests to any path under /dav.
-This effectively prevents clients from accessing all WebDAV-related endpoints, including /dav/cal, /dav/card, /dav/file, and /dav/pal, regardless of user account settings.
+The most direct way to disable WebDAV access server-wide is to add an HTTP access control rule that blocks any path under /dav.
+This denies access to every WebDAV endpoint, including /dav/cal, /dav/card, /dav/file, and /dav/pal, regardless of per-user settings.

-For more granular control, WebDAV access can also be restricted on a per-user, per-group, or per-tenant basis.
-This is done by removing the relevant WebDAV permissions from the corresponding account or entity.
-Specifically, administrators can revoke the CalDAV, CardDAV, and general WebDAV permissions, ensuring that only authorized users or organizational units are allowed to access those services.
+For finer control, WebDAV access can be restricted on a per-user, per-group, or per-tenant basis by removing the relevant WebDAV permissions from the account or entity.
+Revoking the CalDAV, CardDAV, and general WebDAV permissions ensures that only authorised principals can use those services.